 ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
 To see other pages, use the menu on the side of your screen.

 Doctors use many tests to diagnose a tumor and find out if it is cancerous and, if so, if it has spread to another part of the body, called metastasis.
 Some tests may also determine which treatments may be the most effective.
-For most types of tumors, a biopsy is the only way to make a definitive diagnosis of cancer.
+For most types of tumors, a biopsy is the only way to make a definitive diagnosis.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.
 Imaging tests may be used to find out whether a cancerous tumor has spread.
 This list describes options for diagnosing meningioma, and not all tests listed will be used for every person.

 Your doctor may consider these factors when choosing a diagnostic test:

 Sometimes, meningioma is found accidentally while having a procedure for another reason.
 More commonly, meningioma is often not diagnosed until a person starts having symptoms.
 A neuro-oncologist is a doctor who specializes in diagnosing and treating brain tumors and other tumors of the nervous system.
 The neuro-oncologist can use the patient’s symptoms as clues to the location of the tumor.
 In addition to the patient’s detailed medical history and physical examination, the following tests may help the doctor diagnose meningioma and find out where it is located:

 Neurological, vision, and hearing tests.
 These tests help find out how a possible tumor is affecting the brain.
 An eye examination can be used to find changes to the optic nerve caused by pressure from a meningioma.